Henrikh Mkhitaryan: Manchester United

 In the first three matches of the 2017–18 Premier League season, Mkhitaryan assisted a record-equalling five goals.
 Two days later, he scored his first goal of the season in a 4–0 victory over Everton.
 He scored his first Champions League goal for Manchester United ten days later in a 4–1 away win against CSKA Moscow.
 However, following a run of poor form, Mkhitaryan was dropped from the starting line-up during United's 4–1 victory over Newcastle United.
 He returned for the following match against Brighton and Hove Albion but then faced a five Premier League match absence from the squad.
 He returned to the squad for three games in late December but was dropped again for his final three United games.
+During this period, Mkhitaryan's relationship with manager José Mourinho reportedly became strained, with Mourinho publicly questioning his consistency and contribution to the team.
+According to The Guardian, the pair's differences over playing style and work rate contributed to Mkhitaryan's eventual departure from Manchester United.
+Mkhitaryan later revealed in his book, "La mia vita sempre al centro" (My Life Always at the Center), that Mourinho had even texted him to leave the club.

 Arsenal

 On 22 January 2018, Arsenal announced the signing of Mkhitaryan from Manchester United, as part of a swap deal with Alexis Sánchez moving in the other direction.
 On 3 February 2018, he made his first start for Arsenal in a 5–1 home win over Everton, claiming three assists.
 Mkhitaryan returned from injury to face Manchester United at Old Trafford, scoring Arsenal's only goal in an eventual 2–1 loss, refusing to celebrate the goal out of respect for his former team.

 Mkhitaryan scored a goal and an assist in Arsenal's second games of the 2018–19 season against London rivals Chelsea, losing the match 3–2.
 He scored a brace against Southampton in another 3–2 defeat, before suffering a metatarsal fracture in the following game, a 2–0 North London derby League Cup defeat.
 Mkhitaryan return to the squad to get two goals and three assists across his second and third game back, helping Arsenal in their 2–0 win over Southampton and 5–1 win over Bournemouth.

-Mkhitaryan was at the centre of a controversy ahead of the 2019 UEFA Europa League Final in Baku, Azerbaijan between Arsenal and Chelsea; Armenia and Azerbaijan do not have international relations and people of Armenian descent are forbidden entry to Azerbaijan without prior formal authorisation.
+Mkhitaryan was at the centre of a controversy ahead of the 2019 UEFA Europa League final in Baku, Azerbaijan between Arsenal and Chelsea; Armenia and Azerbaijan do not have international relations and people of Armenian descent are forbidden entry to Azerbaijan without prior formal authorisation.
 He was promised guarantees of security, but did not travel over safety fears.
 Mkhitaryan and Arsenal ultimately decided that he would not travel with the squad to the final match, as he previously opted twice not to travel to Azerbaijan, the first was in 2015 to play for Borussia Dortmund against Gabala, and the second was in 2018 for Arsenal against Qarabağ.